AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/display-or-skip-logic-custom-form.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-title: Display logic and skip logic on a custom form
+title: Add display logic and skip logic to a custom form
 description: You can decide which sections of a custom form should be displayed or skipped based on the choices that a user makes when filling it out.
 ---

-# Display logic and skip logic on a custom form
+# Add display logic and skip logic to a custom form

 You can decide which sections of a custom form should be displayed or skipped based on the choices that a user makes when filling it out.